fr0sted-flake/Glimmer/README.md

    - Users can post and their posts will be visible to all other users.

 5. **Liking and Commenting**
    - Users can like and comment to other user posts and replies are publically visible.
+They can also see the no of likes

 6. **Suggested Users**:
    - Suggest latest registered users on a new account signup.